MarcoJul/E-Commerce_PLP/README.md

 This is an SPA designed to show an product list, testing the basic functionality of an e-commerce website.

+To run the app, clone the repository, install the dependencies and run:

+`npm run dev` to start developing

+`npm run build` to make a build folders for the deployed

+`npm run start` to run the builded app

 ## How it's made

 Before start writing any line of code, the most difficult decision is the "HOW?".
 Requirements are to build an e-commerce website, so just React wouldn't be so suitable (Routing is fine, but no SEO support ahead).